Ian Kershaw: Hitler biography

 While making academic maneuvering between Hitler’s own recalls, Kubizek’s memoirs, and a number of indirect sources, Kershaw admits that Adolf Hitler still had no sexual relations at the time of leaving Vienna back in 1913.
 Along with that, Ian Kershaw rejects the after-war speculations about Hitler’s homosexuality, sexual dysfunctions, or gender-based violence as myths that have no in common with reality.

 - If to be of the view of August Kubizek, he had never seen Adolf with a girl within three years of their friendship in Linz and then in Vienna.
-Kubizek had once faced a long passage and frustration of Adolf when August took a student girl to their apartment.
-Kubizek also recollected Hitler’s voluminous stories about a girl from Linz, whose name was Stefanie, which Adolf was one way in love with.
-According to Kubizek, Hitler cast himself aside from homosexuality, masturbation and strongly criticized prostitution.
-Hitler ignored other girls within the opera shows and could talk for hours as a result of walking along the backyards of Vienna.
+Kubizek had once faced a long passage and frustration with Adolf when August took a student girl to their apartment.
+Kubizek also recollected Hitler’s voluminous stories about a girl from Linz, whose name was Stefanie, which whom Adolf was way in love with.
+According to Kubizek, Hitler cast himself aside from homosexuality, and masturbation and strongly criticized prostitution.
+Hitler ignored other girls in the opera shows and could talk for hours as a result of walking along the backyards of Vienna.
 At the same time, being self-suppressed from sexual relations, Hitler was fascinated with sexuality.

 - The testimonies of the former residents of the Mannerheim hostel for men in Vienna revealed loads of information about Hitler and his thoughts on the disputes on politics and does not include debates about girls.
 Hitler did spend three years from February 1910 until May 1931 within the Mannerheim estate.